joelouthan/Theologicus/src/romans/romans12-02.md

 Who is doing the act of renewing?
 Does a car change it's own oil?
 Does a software writes its own code? [^AI] If we do not prepare grow or prepare or manufacture our own food, will our stomach feed itself?
 Absolutely not.

-[^AI]: At the sake of making this publication dated, I stand by this statement.
-AI cannot writes its own code--it has been programmed by a human author to pull the necessary data to piecemeal a functioning bit of code.

 Renewing your mind is thankfully not dependent on you but rather on the One who has called you his own.
 Praise be to God.

 Now, are you telling me that if I don't read my Bible, don't pray, don't sit under the word of God, don't give praise to his name, only listen to the world, and think like the world, that somehow God will still renew my mind.